SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 ##### Breaking change in the offloading mechanism - switch to new table format may introduce incompatibilities

 In future releases of Cumulocity IoT DataHub the offloading mechanism may leverage the Apache Iceberg table format, which is an open format supported by Dremio.
-Due to this change, current offloading configurations may fail, for example due to rarely used data types which are incompatible with the Apache Iceberg format.
+Due to this change, current offloading configurations may fail.
+For example, they may fail due to rarely used data types which are incompatible with the Apache Iceberg format.
 Further details and remediation actions will be provided closer to the respective release.